Qualytics/userguide/docs/checks/manage-checks.md

 **Step 1:** Locate the check (whether Active or Draft) which you want to archive and click on that check.

-For Demonstration purpose, we have selected the **"Matches Pattern"** check.
+For Demonstration purpose, we have selected the **"Not Exists In"** check.

 ![select-check](../assets/checks/manage-checks/select-check-light-91.png#only-light)
 ![select-check](../assets/checks/manage-checks/select-check-dark-91.png#only-dark)